-- 74% were female and - 26% male a 13% increase in male participants.
+- 74% were female - 26% were male

+A 13% increase in male participants!

 Our challenge going forward is to reach clientele who we know are difficult to reach - males and Maori, Pasifika and other ethnic groups.
 We currently have a strategy in place to reach Pasifika peoples - see below.